gitlabhq/omnibus-gitlab/doc/settings/database.md

 sudo touch /etc/gitlab/disable-postgresql-upgrade
 ```

-If you use the Omnibus Docker image, you can disable automatic upgrades by
+If you use the Docker image, you can disable automatic upgrades by
 setting the `GITLAB_SKIP_PG_UPGRADE` environment variable to `true`.

 ### Revert packaged PostgreSQL server to the previous version